oslc-op/oslc-specs/README.md

 Now you can browse all specs via http://localhost:8000/.
 For an even better experience, install Browsersync (`npm i -g browser-sync`) and run it the following way:

-    cd docs/
-    browser-sync start --server --directory
+    browser-sync start --config bs-config.js

-Now you can browse all specs via http://localhost:8000/.
-Anytime you save a spec file, every browser tab where this file is opened will be reloaded automatically.
+Now you can browse all specs via http://localhost:3000/. **Anytime you save a spec file, every browser tab where this file is opened will be reloaded automatically.**

 ## Contributions